42skillz/kata-office-carpaccio/README.md

 # kata-office-carpaccio
-Instructions for the Elephant Carpaccio kata (Thomas' version, inspired by the Office tv series)
+Instructions for the Elephant Carpaccio kata (Thomas' version of Elephant Carpaccio Alistair Cockburn kata, but inspired by the Office tv series)

 [Some details on how we did it the first time:](https://twitter.com/tpierrain/status/1126416897849819136?s=20)